BUEC500C1/video-chijunyou/Readme.md

 # Description
 An api to get tweet online and convert to video to show the twitter posts

+# Something new
+I found that the queue system in old version is just a loop for tasks so I developed a new version for queue system and it should be fine.
+I uploaded the picture of running result for it.

 # api used
 tweepy: Used to gether twitter posts